Heydon, Norfolk: Filming location

 Heydon has on several occasions been used in television and film productions.
 The village was used as the setting for the Anglia Television soap opera Weaver's Green.
 Films partly shot in the village or at the Hall include The Go Between (1970), Riders (1993), Hitler's Britain (2002), Vanity Fair, The Woman in White, The Moonstone (1996), The Peppermint Pig, and A Cock and Bull Story (2005).
 A Monty Python's Flying Circus sketch about village idiots was filmed here, using several locations in the village including the former school.
+In 1984 an episode of the television series The Comic Strip ("Susie", series 2, episode 3) was filmed in the village, on the agricultural estate, and at Heydon Hall.
 The Earle Arms was used as the "Winterman Arms" in the ITV sitcom Rising Up (1999).